jackedhawk-117/GestureSync/README.md

 ### Project Description
-estureSync is a Python application that uses a standard webcam to translate real-world hand and face gestures into in-game keyboard and mouse actions.
+GestureSync is a Python application that uses a standard webcam to translate real-world hand and face gestures into in-game keyboard and mouse actions.
 It has unique gestures for each game
 ### The Problem (that doesn't exist)
 Improved immersion factor for less immersive games